Sigrec/Tsundoku/README.md

 #### Other/Random
 - [ ] Figure out TrayIcon
-- [ ] Implement IDisposable for TsundokuThemes & Series
-- [ ] Need some further testing on the async functions (changing volumes for right now)
+- [ ] Need some further testing on the async functions
 - [ ] Seperate out the ItemControl (Collection) to a UserControl?
 ***
 ## Useful Links